 Best Places To Drink Beer In San Francisco

-Recommended by a friend while I was already enjoying their beer, Cellarmaker Brewing Co. is my favorite San Fran brewery.
+Recommended by a friend while I was already enjoying their beer, Cellarmaker Brewing Co. is my favorite SF brewery.
 What makes it so special?
 The intimate tap room, the extensive tap list and the location.
 Also, their beer was exceptional.

 Another place I checked out was Barrel Head Brewhouse, a large space with food, drinks and, of course, beer.
 I also can’t create a list of San Francisco breweries without mentioning the eternal Anchor Brewing Company.